Azure-Samples/ms-identity-javascript-angular-tutorial/1-Authentication/2-sign-in-b2c/README.md

 Use [Stack Overflow](http://stackoverflow.com/questions/tagged/msal) to get support from the community.
 Ask your questions on Stack Overflow first and browse existing issues to see if someone has asked your question before.
-Make sure that your questions or comments are tagged with [`azure-active-directory` `azure-ad-b2c` `ms-identity` `adal` `msal`].
+Make sure that your questions or comments are tagged with [`microsoft-entra-id` `azure-ad-b2c` `ms-identity` `adal` `msal`].

 If you find a bug in the sample, raise the issue on [GitHub Issues](../../../../issues).

-To provide feedback on or suggest features for Azure Active Directory, visit [User Voice page](https://feedback.azure.com/d365community/forum/79b1327d-d925-ec11-b6e6-000d3a4f06a4).
+To provide feedback on or suggest features for Microsoft Entra ID, visit [User Voice page](https://feedback.azure.com/d365community/forum/79b1327d-d925-ec11-b6e6-000d3a4f06a4).
 </details>

 ## About the code